loreleimoutiez/loreleimoutiez/README.md

   <tr>
     <td style="vertical-align: top; width: 50%;">
       <h3>I'm a web dev (could I be more vague ?*) | Enthralled by old tech & floppy disks 💾</h3>
-      <p>*Yes, I've done more front than back, and at the same time I want to remain open to the idea of being able to do several things.</p>
+      <p>*Yes, I've done more front than back & mobile, and at the same time I want to remain open to the idea of being able to do several things.</p>
-      <p>I'm also currently building my first mobile application with React Native and NativeWind, that should be fun (spoilers : it is).</p>
+      <p>I'm also currently building a mobile application with React Native and NativeWind, that should be fun (spoilers : it is).</p>
       <ul>
         <li>💻 [On my spare time] Working on my website https://www.taisezmoi.com</li>
         <li>☝️ Learning Vue.js, React, React Native & how not to depreciate my value on a daily basis as a human being</li>